Federal court ruling raises questions about Vanderbilt’s ability to mandate COVID-19 policies for employees

 University of Tennessee-Knoxville (UTK) response

 UTK originally suspended its mask mandate on Nov.
-15, only to reinforce it 24 hours later to comply with EO 14042.
+15, but reinforced it 24 hours later to comply with EO 14042.
 A day after the Nov.
-30 federal court ruling, however, UTK re-dropped all mask mandates as well as the employee vaccine requirement put in place in response to EO 14042.
+30 federal court ruling, UTK re-dropped all mask mandates as well as the employee vaccine requirement put in place in response to EO 14042.

 “In compliance with the state law, we are lifting the mask requirement effective immediately and suspending the requirement to meet the federal vaccine mandate while the legal process continues,” a message from the office of their president reads.